I Screen, You Screen, We All Screen for Green Screen: Part II

 Veescope Green Screen Full

-With over a million downloads on the iTunes App store, Veescope Live is the most popular green screen app for education, business and professional video.
+With over two million downloads on the iTunes app store, our green screen app makes it easy to create amazing photos and movies.
 Take green screen photos at up to 12 megapixel and video at UHD 4K resolution.
 Our light guide software makes it easy to adjust your lights to shoot the perfect green screen every time.
 Don't have a green screen or blue screen?
 Veescope live will work with a standard white wall, as well.
 Switch backgrounds and start and stop recording by using a second iPad with Veescope Live's remote mode.
 Got questions or need help?
-Simply press the help button on the main screen and send us an email at email@example.com.
+Simply press the help button on the main screen and send us an email at firstname.lastname@example.org.
 We always looking for ways to make our product better, so feel free to contact us at any time.